Python syntax and semantics: Logical operators

-The boolean operators and and or use minimal evaluation.
+The Boolean operators and and or use minimal evaluation.
 For example, y == 0 or x/y > 100 will never raise a divide-by-zero exception.
 These operators return the value of the last operand evaluated, rather than True or False.
 Thus the expression (4 and 5) evaluates to 5, and (4 or 5) evaluates to 4.

+Bitwise operators

+Python is able to do bitwise operations on integers, or binary numbers written with the 0b prefix.
+It uses x << y to shift x left by y places, adding zeros to the right. x >> y does the same but shifts x right, adding copies of the leftmost bit to the left.
+The operator x & y performs a bitwise AND, x | y does a bitwise OR, ~ x returns the bitwise complement/NOT of x, and x ^ y does a bitwise XOR, contrary to the ^ symbol's usual use as an exponentiation operator.

 Functional programming

 A strength of Python is the availability of a functional programming style, which makes working with lists and other collections much more straightforward.

 Comprehensions

 One such construction is the list comprehension, which can be expressed with the following format: